 The Breakdown: A solid agency with a broad but manageable range of established artists, including popular narrators and some world-class voice acting talent.

-Established in 2000, QVoice is now a busy and reputable mid-scale agency with a broad range of actors and comedians on the books.
+Established in 2001, Qvoice is a busy and reputable mid-scale agency with a broad range of actors and comedians on the books.
 Clients include recognisable voices like Bill Nighy, Michelle Gomez, Julian Barratt, and John Simm, and a collection of hugely versatile acting stalwarts like Vicki Pepperdine, Justin Salinger, and Nicola Walker.
 The roster also includes tremendous readers like Jot Davies, who has around 100 audio books to his name.

 Led by founder and agent Nicola Richardson along with assistants Becky Creech and Emma Berryman, their 243 clients put it neatly in the middle of other agencies in terms of size.
 There don’t appear to be any specialisms to speak of other than getting performers good work and keeping clients happy.

-The agency isn’t clear about whether it’s accepting new artists, but given that there’s a fair few fresh faces (and most agencies are open to listening to reels), it’s not a bad choice for aspiring voice artists looking for strong representation.
+The agency isn’t clear about whether it’s accepting new artists, but given that there are a fair few fresh faces (and most agencies are open to listening to reels), it’s not a bad choice for aspiring voice artists looking for strong representation.

 The Breakdown: an under-the-radar agency with quietly brilliant clients working on some of the best audio around, Voicecall is a serious player that lets the work speak for itself.